mhabuesa/laravel11_coreProject/README.md

 Welcome to our Laravel project!
 This repository combines Laravel’s robust capabilities with the clean and versatile OneUI admin panel, delivering a dynamic and efficient backend.
 With user authentication managed by Laravel Breeze, image handling powered by a custom trait with Intervention Image, customizable user profiles, and Toastify alerts, this project is a solid foundation for any application.

 ## 🎯 Key Features
-- OneUI Admin Panel: A sleek, responsive admin dashboard that provides a professional look and feel, simplifying admin tasks and enhancing the user experience.
+- <strong>OneUI Admin Panel</strong> A sleek, responsive admin dashboard that provides a professional look and feel, simplifying admin tasks and enhancing the user experience.
 - User Authentication: Set up with Laravel Breeze for fast and secure authentication, ensuring a seamless login, registration, and password reset experience.
 - Profile Management: Each user can view and update their profile information, making the system more personalized and user-friendly.
 - Image Handling: Custom Laravel traits manage image upload, update, and delete functionality, making image management smooth and efficient.